 What even is a swing state?

 The presidential elections take place every four years and those over 18 years of age can vote.
-Both parties choose a candidate, in this case Trump and Clinton, to represent the party.
+Both parties choose a candidate to represent the party.
 The candidate then chooses a running mate who would become Vice-President if the campaign is successful.
 The winner is chosen by how many electors (people who are supporting the candidate they want to become president) win and not how many votes in total.
 Swing states are created when both the Democrats and the Republicans have similar support levels.
 Whoever wins the swing states on election day, will go a long way to deciding the election.
 The candidate with the most votes in the state becomes the state’s chosen candidate.
 Pretty simple right?
 No, because each state is different.

 States with a higher population like California have more influence on the election than more sparsely populated states like Alaska.
 States are divided up into congressional districts based on population.
 So a higher population results in more districts and more influence on the election.
 When a candidate wins a state, they win that number of electors.
 This makes the bigger states more important swing states.
 The winner takes it all and this is the same in the US election where whoever gets the most votes in an elector, gets all the votes in the elector.

 The American public doesn’t vote directly for their choice of president.
 Each state is given a number of electors who vote for the president and vice-president as a combined team or ‘ticket’.
 There are a total of 538 electors in the USA and a presidential candidate needs to win 270 electors for a majority.

 If you still can’t get to grips with the system, here’s a cool infographic that explains the whole process visually.

 For more science and technology articles, pick up the latest copy of How It Works from all good retailers or from our website now.
 If you have a tablet or smartphone, you can also download the digital version onto your iOS or Android device.
 To make sure you never miss an issue of How It Works magazine, subscribe today!